USCiLab/cereal/_includes/serialization_functions.markdown

   template <class Archive> struct specialize<Archive, MyDerived, cereal::specialization::member_load_save> {};
   // xCEREAL no longer has any ambiguity when serializing MyDerived }

+// alternatively, you can use a macro at global scope to do the above disambiguation:
+// CEREAL_SPECIALIZE_FOR_ALL_ARCHIVES( MyDerived, cereal::specialization::member_load_save )

 ```

 More information can be found by reading the doxygen documentation for `<cereal/access.hpp>` [here]({{ site.baseurl }}/assets/doxygen/structcereal_1_1specialize.html).